 In addition, under the UK GDPR, the UK can now make its own Adequacy decisions – known as Adequacy Regulations.
 Currently, the UK has given Adequate status to the same countries that the EU Commission has deemed Adequate under the EU GDPR.
 It has also granted the EU itself Adequacy, despite the EU failing to reciprocate to date.

-On this point, Elizabeth Denham, the UK’s Information Commissioner, has highlighted that any such scheme would face significant questions relating to its necessity, proportionality, and transparency.
+On this point, Elizabeth Denham, the UK’s Information Commissioner, has highlighted that any such scheme would face significant questions relating to its The purpose of the personal data processing activity must not be able to be achieved by a less intrusive method., A balance must be struck between the means used and the intended aim to ensure that a processing activity is proportionate., and transparency.
 She also went on to express concerns over the possibility that vaccine passports could create a “two-tier system” whereby those who have had the vaccine are able to enjoy more freedoms than those who have not.

 Finally, and most recently, just last month the EU Commission released a proposal for a regulatory framework that aims to govern when and how AI can be used in the EU.
 Whilst at present it is only in the proposal stage, the Regulation will impact organisations outside of the EU if they are offering AI systems for sale in the EU or using AI in any way that would impact EU residents.

 In our last blog, we discussed the proposed new Regulation and what it may mean for the UK.
 Of particular note was the fact that for some violations of the Regulation, organisations could be fined up to €30 million or 6% of annual global turnover, whichever is greater.